Without a doubt, one of the hardest aspects of the first few weeks and months of adjusting to parenthood is adjusting to feeding.

 Feeding!
 What an amazing and important topic to talk about.
 I know as a new mum myself being in that hospital, those first 48 hours are so stressful.

 You’re getting opinions from a million different midwives coming in and out at different times.
 As well as pressure from other new mums and that can cause a lot of anxiety.

-So it’s really important to know that no matter where your child’s getting the nutrition from, the most important thing is to focus on the cues of your baby and tuning into them.
+No matter where your child is getting their nutrition from, the most important thing to focus on is your baby’s cues and tuning into them.
 Meeting those emotional connection needs because that’s all the child needs for their brain to develop.

 It doesn’t matter where that nutrition is coming from; they just need you.
 That’s the most important thing so don’t feel ashamed if your feeding journey is hard.

 6. Feeding takes time to establish.
 And that’s ok!
 OR Feeding is a learned skill and it takes time.

 Genevieve Muir, Obstetric Social Worker and Parent Educator – Connected Parenting

 If I could just tell new parents one thing, I would tell them that feeding is not just an innate thing we should just know how to do.
 It’s a learned skill.
 And it takes most babies about six weeks to get the hang of it.

 I think new parents need to just surrender to the fact it’s gonna look and feel a little bit messy in the first few weeks.
 We need to just be really kind to ourselves and accept that it won’t look perfect, but if we stick with it, week by week, day by day, it gets a little bit easier.

 Many people are really surprised when I let them know that my hardest baby to feed was my fourth.
 I fed three other babies before him, and he really took a full six weeks to get the hang of it.
 That can be surprising because we think it’s all about us, when in fact it’s all about that little person, learning how to do this for the very first time.